 Whereas UC work-study positions are funded in large part by federal monies and available only to persons awarded Federal Work-Study, any student, regardless of financial need, may apply for departmental employment.

-Applications for non-work-study positions are available at individual on-campus departments and are listed online as part of the general UC online job search process.
+Applications for non-work-study positions are available at individual on-campus departments and are listed online as part of the student UC online job search process.
 As noted, "Work-Study Student" positions are available only to students awarded Federal Work-Study, but any student regardless of aid package can apply for "Student Worker" positions.